Lab-Cave/LabCaveMediationSDK_Android/README.md

 ### Advance integration

-The SDK offers a delegate where you can receive the events of the ads. **Important** the method "addListener" add a new listener, so make sure you **do not add the same listener more than once.**
+The SDK offers a delegate where you can receive the events of the ads.

+>**Important:** the method "addListener" adds a new listener, so make sure you **do not add the same listener more than once.**

 The SDK will call all the listener added.
 You can remove a listener or all listeners added.